• 03-06-24

 How to assess these skills during the Assistant Accountant hiring process

 When interviewing potential Assistant Accountants people tend to stick to “tell me about your experience to date” as a leading question – which is a good way to discover what they have done up to this point.
-But as junior candidates are not as experienced in interviewing, it can be much more effective to structure your interview questions to get the best possible answers from them.
-The following example interview questions can aid you in assessing their skillset on a deeper level:
+However as junior candidates are not as experienced in interviewing, it can be much more effective to structure your interview questions to get the best possible answers from them.
+The following example interview questions can aid you in assessing their skills on a deeper level:

 • “How do you prioritise tasks when you have multiple deadlines to meet?”

-• “Can you provide an example of a time when your attention-to-detail prevented a financial discrepancy or error?”
+• “Can you provide an example of a time when your attention to detail prevented a financial discrepancy or error?”

 • “Can you share an experience where you had to manage a tight deadline?
 How did you ensure everything was completed on time?”

-• “Tell me about a time you had to communicate financial information to a non-finance team member or client?
+• “Tell me about a time you had to communicate financial information to a non-finance team member or client.
 How did you approach it?”

 • “How do you utilise Excel in your daily tasks?”